 Tips for CLV Betting

-You can do a few things to get better at finding CLV, but it pays to understand why the odds move.
+You can take a few steps to improve your ability to find CLV, but it's essential to understand why the odds shift.
 Sometimes, the reason is obvious (like when a star quarterback gets hurt), but other times, lines move because sharp bettors see something the public doesn't.

 Take March Madness, for example.
 Smart money might pounce on a lower-seeded, mid-major 12-seed against a power-conference 5-seed because they ignored the name on the jerseys and focused on the efficiency numbers.